cunidev/gestures/README.md

 A minimal Gtk+ GUI app for libinput-gestures

 Use:
-- `sudo ./install.sh` to install in /opt/gestures
+- `./make.sh; sudo ./install.sh` to install in /usr/local/bin.
+An alternative path for the binary can be specified as parameter to `install.sh`

 ## Video demo: